trimox/angular-mdc-web/README.md

 ## Setup

-1. Run `npm install` within this folder
+1. Run `npm install` within the angular-mdc-web folder
 2. Run `npm start` to start the demo server
 3. Navigate to http://localhost:4000 to view the demo.